turkeedurkee/turkeedurkee.github.io/aboutme.md

 - I am SCUBA certified
 - I am a student leader of the bass drums of the Purdue "All-American Marching Band" drumline
 - I am the jazz pianist for the Purdue American Music Repertory Ensemble
-- I am a comedy variety streamer on Twitch.tv
+- I am a comedy variety streamer and have cultivated a tight-knit community on Twitch.tv
 - I create original content and post livestream edits on YouTube
+- I am a 4th Degree Black Belt in Tae Kwon Do
 - I love rock climbing and am belay certified
 - I occasionally surf (though there aren't many opportunities when you are landlocked in Indiana)
 - I once ate a Chipotle burrito without spilling a single crumb